CJepps/Simmer-recipe-sharing/README.md

 11. LambdaTest
 * used to test responsiveness on a range of browsers
 12. MongoDB Atlas
-* used as a non relational database to store backend data
+* used as a non-relational database to store backend data
 13. PyMongo 3.12.0
 * used to interact between python and MongoDB
 ---